We rank applicants based on the scaled Situational Judgement Test (SJT) score and weighted interview score.

 Red flags

-An applicant can have a "red flag" raised against them at any point during the interview.
+You can have a "red flag" raised against yourself at any point during the interview.

-A panellist can raise a red flag if they consider the applicant may not be suitable for appointment to the post because they are not meeting one or more of the required characteristics.
+A panellist can raise a red flag if they consider you may not be suitable for appointment to the post because you are not meeting one or more of the required characteristics.

 Outcome following interview

-All applicants will be notified of their final outcome - that is, whether they are appointable or unappointable - on Thursday 25 May 2023.
+You will be notified of your final outcome - that is, whether they are appointable or unappointable on Thursday 23 May 2024.

 Appealing the outcome